ga4gh/va-spec/docs/source/quick-start.rst

  * documentation:

 **Implementation Schema**:
- * repo: distributed (like in repos assocaited with implementing projects)
+ * repo: distributed (like in repos associated with implementing projects)
  * model source: n/a (will be specific to each implementing project)
  * documentation: distributed (specific to each implementing project)